-The capital project funds that were included in the trust accounts at American National Bank (ANB) were invested in the Federated Treasury Obligations Fund.
+Capital escrow and debt service funds that were included in the trust accounts at UMB Corporate Trust Services were invested in the Federated Treasury Obligations Fund.
 This portfolio is a money market mutual fund which invests in U.S. Treasury obligations, which are fully guaranteed as to principal and interest by the United States, with maturities of 13 months or less and repurchase agreements collateralized by U.S. Treasury obligations.
-The Federated Treasury Obligation Fund is rated AAAm by Standard & Poor's.
+The Federated Treasury Obligations Fund is rated AAAm by Standard & Poor's.